From Merriam-Webster.

 posted by latiolais at 0800

-Comments Off
+Comments Off on Inimical

 George Carlin died yesterday.
 If you’re an adult you may highlight the black area below to view "Seven Words You Can Never Say on Television".